Mexican-Style Pickled Vegetables

 Instructions

-- Slice all vegetables and jalapeno (remove the seeds and membrane from the jalapenos if you prefer less heat) into rounds, or thin slices and toss together.
+- Slice all vegetables and jalapeno (remove the seeds and membrane from the jalapenos if you prefer less heat) into rounds or thin slices.

 - Pickled vegetables are ready to eat in one day, and will continue to absorb the flavor of the pickling mixture as they sit.